Chanda-Abdul/Easy-Budget-Client/README.md

 - Once the <b>Update Budget</b> button is clicked the app navigates to the `/create` page

+- Enter information for the new expense in the form and click the <b>Add Expense</b> button

 <img src="screens/addexpense.png" alt="Image of add xpense page" width="420px">

+- Once the <b>Add Expense</b> button has been click an alert will appear to let you know that the expense has been created.

 <img src="screens/expensefeedback.png" alt="Image of Expense feedback alert" width="420px">

 #### Not Found screen